3345/smile_cs169/README.md

 "cs169-grading-space".
 (Hint: try running the test yourself; there are no excuses if even the test we gave you is failing.)

+Watch Piazza and the class web site for the link to a form where you will have to submit the url to your project.

 .You are Done!
 ---